 - Lie on the floor and place your arms to your sides with palms planted firmly.

-- Make sure that your head, butt, and heels are in contact with the floor and that your legs are straight.
+- Ensure that your head, butt, and heels contact the floor and that your legs are straight.

 - From there, lift your feet off the floor and begin raising them toward the ceiling.
 Make sure to keep them straight throughout the entire range of motion.